romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What strategy should be employed for managing and leveraging reusable components in GitHub Actions?
+Q: What strategy should be employed for managing and leveraging reusable components in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Utilize a central repository for shared actions and workflows, adopt consistent naming conventions, and plan for regular updates and maintenance**